Let’s face it: You’re constantly on the hunt to get more eyes on your content.

 Some services are specifically designed for content syndication purposes.

-These include sites Outbrain and Taboola.
+This includes sites like Outbrain and Taboola.

 With Outbrain, for example, you can land your content on popular websites like CNN.